Procedure: Soft Tissue Graft

 What are the benefits of this procedure?
 A soft tissue graft can reduce further recession and bone loss.
 Root surfaces are more vulnerable to decay.
 Soft tissue grafting can cover exposed roots to protect them from decaying.
 It also helps to reduce tooth sensitivity and improve the aesthetics of your smile.

-Perhaps your tooth is decayed, broken below the gum line, or has insufficient tooth structure for a restoration, such as a crown or bridge.
+Perhaps your tooth is decayed, broken below the gum line or has insufficient tooth structure for a restoration, such as a crown or bridge.
 Crown lengthening adjusts the gum and bone level to expose more of the tooth so it can be restored.

 The muscles of the cheeks and lips are attached to the gums and tissue of the mouth by a piece of soft tissue called a frenum.
-Sometimes a frenum can be attached too high on the gums causing either recession or spaces between teeth.
+Sometimes a frenum can be attached too high on the gums, causing either recession or spaces between teeth.

 In addition, there is another frenum under the tongue.
-If this frenum is attached too close to the end of the tongue it can adversely affect swallowing and speech.
-Sometimes this is referred to as being “tongue-tied”.
+If this frenum is attached too close to the end of the tongue, it can adversely affect swallowing and speech.
+Sometimes this is referred to as being “tongue-tied.”

 Sometimes gums extend onto the front surface of the teeth and the natural balance between length of the teeth and height of the gums is lost.
-There are several different reasons for this overgrowth including medication, increased hormone levels, orthodontics, poor oral hygiene, and sometimes even stress.
+There are several different reasons for this overgrowth, including medication, increased hormone levels, orthodontics, poor oral hygiene and sometimes even stress.

 Dr. Mangelson performs a gingivectomy under a local anesthetic taking careful consideration of the aesthetic outcome.
 You may be referred to our office by your orthodontist following your treatment to further enhance your smile.
 Your general dentist may also refer you for a gingivectomy if your periodontal pockets cannot be controlled with scaling and root planing or with antibiotics.

-A gingivectomy is a safe and predictable way of removing excess gum tissue and improving the natural appearance of your smile.
+A gingivectomy is a safe and predictable way of removing excess gum tissue and improving the natural appearance and health of your smile.
 After a gingivectomy is performed, there is minimal discomfort and the healing is rapid.